A Concentration Inequality for Random Polytopes, Dirichlet-Voronoi Tiling Numbers and the Geometric Balls and Bins Problem: Auxiliary lemmas

 \section{Auxiliary lemmas}

 The following is the classical McDiarmid's inequality \cite{McDiarmid1989}.
-It is used in the proofs of Theorem \ref{mainThm} and Corollary \ref{Thm1}. \begin{lemma}[McDiarmid's inequality] Let $ X_1,\ldots,X_m $ be independent random variables all taking values in the set $ \mathcal{X}.$ Further, let $ f:\mathcal{X}^m\to \R $ be a function of $ X_1,\ldots,X_m $ such that for $1\leq i\leq m$,
+It is used in the proofs of Theorem \ref{geneThm}, Corollary \ref{mainThm} and Theorem \ref{partialthm}. \begin{lemma}[McDiarmid's inequality] Let $ X_1,\ldots,X_m $ be independent random variables all taking values in the set $ \mathcal{X}.$ Further, let $ f:\mathcal{X}^m\to \R $ be a function of $ X_1,\ldots,X_m $ such that for $1\leq i\leq m$,

 Then

 \end{lemma} We will also need Stirling's inequality (see, e.g., \cite{artin}).

 \begin{lemma}[Stirling's inequality] For $x>0$,